SamMRoberts/Convert-GPOtoCI/README.md

 Allow for creation of User Policy based CIs.

 #### v 1.2.7 (12/15/2018)
-Fixed an issue where mutli string values did not work
+Fixed an issue where multi string values did not work